abdulqadir5253/automation-using-Face/README.md

 Extras:

-The other two files facebook and github are the other two file, which can be used to seprately in automation
+The other two files facebook and github , can be used seprately in automation.

 Thank you.